 Chapel of St. Sebastian

 A prominent church that was built in 1800s, this one is right next to the Wishing well.
 As I understand, the church is still functional and the guide told us that it has several prominent artifacts inside that makes it unique.
 One unusual thing was a cross that was kept in Old Goa with the statue of Jesus.
-As I understood, what makes it even more unusual that the eyes of Jesus is open unlike most other statues.
+As I understood, what makes it even more unusual that the eyes of Jesus are open, unlike most other statues.
 Sadly, the church was not open when we went and hence, I could not see it for myself.

 The church as I understand, also has some more treasures from a church in Diu.
 Someday, I will be back to find out more about this.
 For now, I just continued capturing this piece from the outside.